Can My Dog Get A Cold?

 Canine cough, also known as kennel cough, is a highly contagious and infectious disease of the dog respiratory system.
 Caused by both a virus and bacteria, it affects the lungs, windpipe and voice box - it's considered equivalent to a human flu or cold.
 It's generally non-life-threatening to most dogs, however, there are circumstances where secondary issues develop, extra treatment is required.

 - A hacking, dry cough (the sound is usually likened to that of a goose honk)

 - Fever & lethargy

 - Coughing to the point of vomiting

-- Canine cough is highly contagious and spreads easily wherever dogs tend to congregate. (eg. dog parks, beach, boarding kennels.)
+- Canine cough is highly contagious and spreads easily wherever dogs tend to congregate (eg. dog parks, beaches, boarding kennels)

 - Puppies, pregnant or senior dogs are most at risk

 - Vaccinations with yearly boosters can keep your dog safe